 Interview by Amar Gera

 Who doesn’t love Hockey Dad?
-One of the most exciting bands doing it in the Aussie music scene right now, childhood mates Zack and Billy have taken their unique brand of surf rock to all corners of the world.
+One of the most exciting bands doing it in the Aussie music scene right now, childhood mates Zach and Billy have taken their unique brand of surf rock to all corners of the world.
 With their love for the surf and Windang shining through, their endless releases and live shows never disappoint.
 Neither do their crowds.
 Seriously, the fans at a Hockey Dad show are hands down some of the nicest and chillest folks you’ll ever meet, even in a mosh pit!

 It’s clear the boys are on an incredible trajectory, and with new music and touring, there’s no doubt that 2020 is gonna be their biggest year yet.